What To See In Istiklal Street

 Passing through the beautiful cafes and pubs you arrive at the Museum Of Illusions, a fun activity that will make you question your senses.
 This short break could teach you so many misconceptions that are commonly accepted.

-Before taking the historical metro, which is the second eldest in the World, ‘Tunel’, we recommend you to visit the Galata Mevlevi Lodge Museum where you will face the vast history, tradition and music of the Mewlewi culture that takes you back to the other-worldly times of Anatolia.
-The museum could be visited except Monday and there are regular ceremonies held which you can participate.
+Before taking the historical metro, which is the second eldest in the World, ‘Tunel’, we recommend you to visit the Galata Mevlevi Lodge Museum where you will face the vast history, tradition, and music of the Mewlewi culture that takes you back to the other-worldly times of Anatolia.
+The museum could be visited except Monday and there are regular ceremonies held in which you can participate.

 These are some of the main attractions that you may visit spending some time around Istiklal Street.
-In the meantime, you can visit some other exciting churches, local antique stores or art galleries if you want to have extended time in Pera neighborhood.
+In the meantime, you can visit some other exciting churches, local antique stores, or art galleries if you want to have extended time in the Pera neighborhood.
 To make the most of it, a private guide’s company will always be helpful as there are many hidden gems around.